-I have received a letter/hand delivered notice, what should I do?
+I have received a Notice of Enforcement what should I do?

 What happens if I ignore the letter?